Simaa0907/Hit-and-Trial-Demo/README.md

 # Hit-and-Trial-Demo
-This is my Git Repository
+This is my Git Repository.
+Author-Sima Pradhan